-Configure and Manage Workload Integrations - Course Four of MS-300 Exam Preparation
+Configure and Manage Workload Integrations

 This course will help you prepare for the exam MS-300: Deploying Microsoft 365 Teamwork by covering the basics of configuring and managing workload integrations in Microsoft 365.
 This four-module course will cover integrating M365 workloads (such as Office 365 connectors, Flow and PowerApps, etc.), enabling document support for Yammer, managing Stream, and integrating M365 workloads with external systems (such as PowerBI, line of business systems and monitoring usage and licensing).

 This course helps Azure developers learn how to develop an app service logic app, integrate Azure search within solutions, establish API gateways, develop event based solutions and develop message based solutions

 In this course, you will learn how to create web apps by using various Azure Platform as a Service components as as well as understand how to use Azure Container-based services.This course is part of the AZ 300 learning path for Microsoft Azure Architect Technologies.

 The student will learn how Azure services can support the data science process.
 They’ll explore common architectures, learn to assess business goals and constraints for determining the correct environment, and setup the relevant development environments to support data science deployments in Azure.